What Are the Top Schools for Kinesiology & Exercise Science Studies?

 - B.S. in Athletic Training

 University of Illinois (UI) in Urbana-Champaign, IL

-U.S. News ranked UI the nation's 45th best university and 13th best public school in 2012.
-The Department of Kinesiology and Community Health (KCH) in UI's College of Applied Health Sciences hosts NAK's 2010 fifth-ranked doctoral program.
+U.S. News & World Reports ranked UI the nation's 41st best university in 2015.
+The Department of Kinesiology and Community Health (KCH) in UI's College of Applied Health Sciences hosts NAK's 2015 third-ranked doctoral program.
 KCH's Center on Health, Aging and Disability offers quality of life research and outreach programs, like the International Disability Sports Outreach Program.
 Research groups explore women's health, disabilities, and therapeutic recreation for older people.
 Motor control and neurocognitive kinesiology are studied in two of 11 research labs.

 As an undergraduate kinesiology student, you might specialize in biobehavioral studies of physical activity and sport, community health and rehabilitation, cultural kinesiology, or exercise physiology and athletic training.
 You also can participate in research activities.
-These degrees are offered:
+They have these degrees:

 - B.S. in Kinesiology

 - M.S. in Kinesiology